just-noticeable/farce/patterns-of-derelict-behaviours-among-state-sponsored-entities-in-india.md

 Dear Gentle Reader,

-Please be aware of the "patterns of derelict behaviours" being conducted by various incumbent officers of the current Government of India (GoI), that is being orchestrated in concert with with various and several, colluding professionals in each sector of industry and commerce within India.
+Please be aware of the "patterns of derelict behaviours" being conducted by various incumbent officers of the current Government of India (GoI), that are being orchestrated in concert with various and several, colluding professionals in each sector of industry and commerce within India.
 Those deleterious behavioral patterns include, but are not limited to:

 - Keeping the positions and office of the President of the *Ethics and Medical Registration Board,* of the *National Medical Commission,* vacant for years, so as to thwart complaints filed about ethical and medical malpractices against bad doctors and misbehaving medical institutes.